The IISTA has several research groups

 Group of Botany systematics and applied, the interrelationship between the aerobiology and other sciences determines that one of the main objectives is that the information obtained about the content of biological particles in the air have utility in a wide number of disciplines and fields of application.

-The Fluid Mechanics Research Group of the University of Jaén is a young and very active team, formed by researchers with wide experience in different techniques in Fluid Mechanics, including theory, experiments and numerical simulations.
+The Fluid Mechanics Research Group of the University of Jaén and University of Granada is a young and very active team, formed by researchers with wide experience in different techniques in Fluid Mechanics, including theory, experiments and numerical simulations.

 Our research topics are mainly focused on multiphase flow, such as bubble formation and rise or jet stability.
 We also work on stability and control of blunt body wakes, transition to turbulence in ducts and fire dynamics in large atria.